junxit/us-congress-bills-111/metadata.md

 - 2010-04-29 — The Speaker designated the Honorable Adam B. Schiff to act as Chairman of the Committee.
 - 2010-04-29 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3058)
 - 2010-04-29 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which had been previously debated and on which further proceedings had been postponed.
+- 2010-04-30 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.